heffergm/logstash-docker/README.md

 logstash_worker_1  | }
 ```

-Navigate to Kibana (see Access Points below), and you should see your log event.
+Navigate to Kibana, and you should see your log event.
 Note that on initial startup, you'll need to set up the default mapping in Kibana.
 Accepting the defaults will accomplish this.

 You can now modify the client or worker configurations (`./conf/{client,worker}.conf`) to test whatever you'd like.
 You will see a message similar to the following when the configuration is reloaded: